assafBarash/gen-commit/README.md

 ## Flags

-- `--copyMessage`\* will strip the commit command and format only it message
+- `--messageOnly`\* will strip the commit command and format only it message
 - `--execute`\* will run
   1. git add .
   2. git commit {generated_message}